Progress Software (NASDAQ:PRGS) Issues Q3 2021 Earnings Guidance

 Progress Software (NASDAQ:PRGS) issued an update on its third quarter 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $0.810-$0.830 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.850.
 The company issued revenue guidance of $129 million-$132 million, compared to the consensus revenue estimate of $132.05 million.Progress Software also updated its FY 2021 guidance to $3.460-$3.500 EPS.

-Progress Software (NASDAQ:PRGS) last announced its earnings results on Wednesday, June 23rd.
-The software maker reported $0.82 earnings per share for the quarter, beating analysts’ consensus estimates of $0.73 by $0.09.
-The business had revenue of $129.20 million during the quarter, compared to analyst estimates of $121.99 million.
+Progress Software (NASDAQ:PRGS) last issued its quarterly earnings data on Wednesday, June 23rd.
+The software maker reported $0.82 EPS for the quarter, topping analysts’ consensus estimates of $0.73 by $0.09.
+The company had revenue of $129.20 million during the quarter, compared to the consensus estimate of $121.99 million.
 Progress Software had a net margin of 15.58% and a return on equity of 37.43%.
-The company’s quarterly revenue was up 26.0% compared to the same quarter last year.
-During the same period in the previous year, the business earned $0.63 EPS.
-On average, research analysts anticipate that Progress Software will post 2.96 earnings per share for the current year.
+Progress Software’s revenue for the quarter was up 26.0% compared to the same quarter last year.
+During the same quarter in the previous year, the firm posted $0.63 earnings per share.
+As a group, equities analysts anticipate that Progress Software will post 2.96 earnings per share for the current fiscal year.

-Several research analysts have commented on the stock.
-Guggenheim initiated coverage on shares of Progress Software in a report on Tuesday, June 8th.
-They set a buy rating and a $56.00 price objective for the company.
-Zacks Investment Research raised shares of Progress Software from a sell rating to a hold rating in a research report on Thursday.
+A number of equities analysts have recently issued reports on PRGS shares.
+Zacks Investment Research raised Progress Software from a sell rating to a hold rating in a research report on Thursday, July 1st.
+Guggenheim started coverage on Progress Software in a research report on Tuesday, June 8th.
+They set a buy rating and a $56.00 price target on the stock.

-In other Progress Software news, SVP Jeremy Segal sold 761 shares of Progress Software stock in a transaction on Wednesday, May 5th.
-The shares were sold at an average price of $43.62, for a total value of $33,194.82.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Company insiders own 2.60% of the company’s stock.
+In other news, SVP Jeremy Segal sold 761 shares of the company’s stock in a transaction on Wednesday, May 5th.
+The stock was sold at an average price of $43.62, for a total transaction of $33,194.82.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Corporate insiders own 2.60% of the company’s stock.

 About Progress Software